- about Eris 136199

 — Rigobert Dittmann (Bad Alchemy)

 Improviser, guitarist and constructor Han-earl Park has been crossing borders and performing fuzzily idiomatic, on occasion experimental, always traditional, open improvised musics for twenty years.
-He has performed in clubs, theaters, art galleries, concert halls, and (ad-hoc) alternative spaces across Europe and the USA.
+He has performed in clubs, theaters, art galleries, concert halls, and (ad-hoc) alternative spaces across Europe, Korea and the USA.

 “Guitarist Han-earl Park is a musical philosopher….
 Expect unexpected things from Park, who is a delightful shape-shifter….”